ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### export_solid_models(directory=None, prefix='ACPSolidModel_', delete_existing=True, formats=['cdb', 'h5'], normalize_filename_for_cdb=False)

 Save solid models to files.
-Function is used within Workbench updates
+Function is used within Workbench updates.

 * **Parameters:**
   - directory: Directory to save the models.
   - prefix: Prefix of the model.
 Default ACPSolidModel_
   - delete_existing: Flag if existing models should be deleted.
-Default True
+Default True.
   - formats: Available file formats are ‘cdb’ or h5.
 Default [‘cdb’, ‘h5’].
   - normalize_filename_for_cdb: Whether the solid model name should be normalized for the cdb filepath.
 This may be necessary because MAPDL cannot read filenames